 Small amounts of contaminants on the laser's output window (or on any optic in the beam path) can absorb enough energy to damage the optic.
 Inspect all beam delivery optics periodically for signs of contaminants and carefully clean as required.

 In dirty environments, purge laser optics using filtered air or nitrogen to prevent vapor and debris from accumulating on optical surfaces.
-Using external tickle pulses may cause the laser to fire!

 Technical overview